alexookah/HTML-Music-Player-SoundCloud-API/README.md

 ## Live Demo
 - [View Demo](http://comewithreverse.com)
-- or Download and open index.html with a browser
+- or Download and open index.html with your browser

 ## Feedback and Contributions
 If you experience any errors or if you have ideas for improvement, please feel free to open an issue or send a pull request.